Photo/Yoshiro Higai

 *1 [Tateyama Ski Season]

-*2 [Hakuba Mountain Residency Team]
+*2 [Hakuba Mountain Stationary Team]

 *3 [Hotel Tateyama Photography Club]

-Inspired by Daisuke Sasaki in the movie "END OF THE LINE" and
+Inspired by Daisuke Sasaki in the movie "END OF THE LINE," and

 ──I heard you were originally born in Hokkaido, but when did you come to Hakuba?